Albert Frederick, Duke of Prussia: Duke of Prussia

-In 1572 he began to exhibit signs of mental disorder.
 In early 1578, the regency was taken over by his cousin, George Frederick of Brandenburg-Kulmbach (1539–1603).
 After George Frederick's death in 1603, the Polish king Sigismund III Vasa appointed Joachim Frederick as regent in 1605, and permitted his son, John Sigismund, to succeed him in 1611.
 The latter became Duke of Prussia after Albert Frederick's death in 1618.

 Marriage

 Albert Frederick was married in 1573 to Marie Eleonore of Cleves, a daughter of Wilhelm, Duke of Jülich-Cleves-Berg and Archduchess Maria of Austria (1531–1581).
 Maria was a daughter of Ferdinand I, Holy Roman Emperor and Anna of Bohemia and Hungary.

 Issue

 Albert Frederick and Marie were parents to seven children: